-19 It is debatable to use the policy reaction function that is derived from the whole 1990s data for carrying these simulations for decisions made early in the decade, as the Lucas critique applies.
+18 It is debatable to use the policy reaction function that is derived from the whole 1990s data for carrying these simulations for decisions made early in the decade.
 But again, even if the reaction function were different, it is most likely that the result would have been much the same, qualitatively.
 This is also what common sense and intuition indicate.